Rose Totino – Short Biography

 Who has not heard of Rose Totino?
 She is the woman whose recipe for the crisp crust turned Totino’s Pizza into the top-selling frozen pizza in the US in the 1970s.

 She launched a pizza takeout restaurant somewhere in Minnesota and was able to realize financial business success.
 Although there were huge obstacles blocking her way, Rose Totino did not let these deter her from her goal of succeeding.

 Rose Totino’s story is not one that has “rags to riches” written over it.
 Rather, it is a classic example of what people can do with raw talent and a bit of hard work when faced with seemingly insurmountable odds.
 When confronted with adversity, Rose Totino stepped up and overcame the odds.

 Totino was one of seven kids born to two Italian immigrants.
 She ditched school at 16 and started work cleaning houses at a measly $2.50 a week to help with the household expenses of the family.

-Later, Rose Totino together with her husband Jim opened a pizza takeout operation place.
-Having little money, Totino used her car as collateral to secure a loan worth $1,500 and launch a pizza takeout restaurant in the Minnesota area.
+Later, Rose Totino together with her husband Jim opened a pizza takeout business.
+Having little money, Totino used her car as collateral to secure a loan worth $1,500 to launch a pizza takeout restaurant in the Minnesota area.